Rübeland Railway

 The Rübeland Railway (Rübelandbahn, /de/) is a railway link from Blankenburg via Rübeland and Königshütte to Tanne in the German state of Saxony-Anhalt.
 It was built by the Halberstadt-Blankenburg railway (HBE) between 1880 and 1886.
-The route length is 30.6 kilometres, the height difference over 300 metres.
-The seven kilometre long section from Königshütte to Tanne was closed in 1968 and the five kilometres from Elbingerode to Königshütte followed suit on 30 August 2000, the last train to Königshütte having run in 1999.
+The route length is 30.6 km, the height difference over 300 m.
+The 7 km long section from Königshütte to Tanne was closed in 1968 and the five kilometres from Elbingerode to Königshütte followed suit on 30 August 2000, the last train to Königshütte having run in 1999.

 The name Rübeland Railway was first used when the railway was nationalised.
 Previously it had been known as the Harz Railway (Harzbahn).
 The line is notable for using 25 kV AC railway electrification, resulting in its use as a railway test track for trains built in Germany that needed to be tested before export.

 Route

 The Rübeland Railway has a switchback at Michaelstein and several sections with gradients of 6% (1 in 17).

 In addition to the junction with the South Harz Railway at Tanne, a branch line from Wechsel to Drei Annen Hohne also linked the Rübeland Railway to the Harzquerbahn and Brocken Railways.
 This line was closed in 1963 and the track was later lifted, but the trackbed left in place.